LoginRadius/engineering-portal/content/growth/happy-birthday-loginradius/index.md

 ﻿---
 title: "Happy Birthday, LoginRadius: Two Years Away From Becoming A Teenager"
 date: "2023-07-24"
-coverImage: "LR-bday.jpg"
+coverImage: "LR-birthday.jpg"
-tags: ["work anniversary","ciam","LoginRadius"]
+tags: ["LoginRadius birthday"]
 author: "Rakesh Soni"
 description: "I still vividly remember the day when I incorporated the company on July 20, 2012.
 At that time, all we had was an idea—an idea to solve the login problem for billions of internet users.
 As we approach our 11th birthday, I can't help but feel a little nostalgic."
 metadescription: "As we approach our 11th birthday, we can't help but feel a little nostalgic.
 Here's what you can expect from LoginRadius in the coming year."